Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Results

 Human-likeness level significantly predicted justification patterns at both the main category ($p < .001$, $V = 0.07$) and sub-category levels ($p < .001$, $V = 0.13$).
 The most prominent shift, as illustrated in Figure~\ref{fig:category_by_hgroup}, was the systematic decline of \catfunc{Functionalism} and rise of \catmachine{Machine-Centric} as human-likeness increased. \catfunc{Functionalism} dropped from 54.5\% at Level~1 to 44.3\% at Level~5, while \catmachine{Machine-Centric} reasoning nearly doubled from 8.6\% to 15.8\%.
 This trade-off was driven almost entirely by \catmachine{Neutrality} (C3.2), which rose four-fold from 2.5\% at Level~1 to 10.6\% at Level~5.

 Within the \catpsych{Psych/Affective} category, the overall proportion remained stable across levels (20.2\%--23.6\%), but the internal composition shifted dramatically.
-The \catpsych{Human-Likeness} sub-category (C2.3) rose from 0.2\% of all responses at Level~1 to 6.4\% at Level~5, a thirty-fold increase.
-In other words, the affective reasoning behind color choices shifted from task-related engagement concerns to identity-related human resemblance concerns as anthropomorphism increased.
+The \catpsych{Human-Likeness} sub-category (C2.3) rose thirty-fold, from 0.2\% of all responses at Level~1 to 6.4\% at Level~5, as affective reasoning shifted from task-related engagement to identity-related human resemblance with increasing anthropomorphism.